 The employment agreements did not specify any specific performance conditions that had to be met for the employees to receive the common shares.
-Since the employees were still actively employed by these agreements and all other terms of the agreement remained in place, the cancellation of these shares was accounted for by the guidance of FAS 123R, "Share Based Payment (as amended)".
+Since the employees were still actively employed by the Company as of December 31, 2008, by these agreements and all other terms of the agreement remained in place, the cancellation of these shares was accounted for by the guidance of FAS 123R, "Share Based Payment (as amended)".
 The cancellation was not accompanied by a replacement award and management has no anticipation to replace these awards of stock, so it was accounted for as a repurchase for no consideration and the shares were immediately cancelled.
 Accordingly, the compensation expense recognized for these shares during the first quarter in 2006, remained recorded.

 During the year ended December 31, 2007 the Company entered into a \$50,000 note payable with a related party.
 The note is secured by a Company truck and accrues interest at 7.5% per annum.
-As of December 31, 2007 all accrued interest had been paid in full.
+As of December 31, 2008 all accrued interest had been paid in full.
 Beginning January 21, 2008, monthly payments of \$4,338 are due until the principal and any additional accrued interest are paid in full by December 31, 2008.
+There is no balance remaining on this loan at December 31, 2008.

 The Company leases its main office space referred to in footnote 7 from a related party.
-The total rent expense related to this lease was approximately \$34,000 for the year ended December 31, 2007.
+The total rent expense related to this lease was approximately \$34,000 for the year ended December 31, 2008 and 2007.
 The Company also entered into a consulting agreement with this related party and pays a monthly payment of \$3,000 for marketing and financial consulting services.